Drone Registration and Licensing

 Flying drones without a permit is considered a crime in Nepal.
 You must obtain the permits from the concerned authority in Nepal.
 If you do so, you have to face legal action.
 The legal actions include penalties ranging from 2000 to 5000 Nepalese rupees, the seizing of the drone, or other legal actions.

-Violations like drone flight in restricted areas leads to fines, seizure of your drone, and serious legal punishments.
+Violations like drone flight in restricted areas lead to fines, seizure of your drone, and serious legal punishments.

 This is a serious case when someone gets hurt by your drone flight, or the property gets damaged, whether it is private or public.
 You may have to face serious legal charges and be liable for the losses. and sometimes the cancellation of drone operating licenses.